saritasa-nest/saritasa-dotnet-tools/docs/messages/events.rst

 Overview
 ********

-Events are actions to something that happens to system.
-They are executed separately independ of main action.
+Things happen.
+Not all of them are interesting, some may be worth recording but don't provoke a reaction.
+The most interesting ones cause a reaction.
+Many systems need to react to interesting events only.
+Events are reactions to something that happens to system.
+They are executed separately.
 For example after user creation welcome email should be sent to him.
 User creation is a command and email sending is an event.

     ::